 Dave's PTSD symptoms make him avoid conflict at almost any cost, so he hopes this will pass.
 It doesn't.
 The harassment escalates.
 And now, someone is trying to kill him.

 Dave's only choices are to flee or stay and fight.
-Has somebody picked on the wrong guy?
+He stays.
+And before the fight is done, multiple bodies lie in his wake.
+Someone picked on the wrong guy.

 About the Author